NMIN Strategic Initiatives Funding

 PharmaCore supports in vitro and in vivo studies as well as scale-up, stability testing and manufacturing needs to help exemplify commercial potential.
 PharmaCore helps identify the best potential nanomedicines for commercial development, facilitates collaboration and helps with the formation of companies.
 Read more

-NMIN is currently supporting 26 innovative projects and 4 strategic initiatives (SIs) led by Canadian nanomedicine experts.
+NMIN is currently supporting 29 innovative projects including 3 strategic initiatives (SIs) led by Canadian nanomedicine experts.

 These projects and SIs, hosted at six research centres across Canada, span a range of technologies (from neutrophil encapsulation to LNP systems) applied to a range of illnesses (from cancer to diabetes and eye disease).